lumilio/Jungle-didakoo.com-README.md/README.md

 [Ethereum](https://ethereum.org/en/) is a distributed computing platform based on [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
 Ethereum enables the execution of <!-- smart contracts and -->decentralized applications in a secure environment.<!--  without a central authority -->

 You don’t need to use Ethereum if you play without your Avatar.
-However, if you want access to more features, you can create your Avatar using a [MetaMask](https://metamask.io/) crypto wallet.
+However, if you want access to more features, you can create your avatar using a [MetaMask](https://metamask.io/) crypto wallet.
 MetaMask provides a unique blockchain address that proves ownership of your in-game item NFTs.
 You can create unlimited anonymous wallets and addresses for free.
 In the next section [How to login](https://github.com/lumilio/Jungle-didakoo.com-README.md?tab=readme-ov-file#how-to-login) you will find a tutorial.

 L2 are independent blockchains connected to Ethereum.
 Didakoo.com allows you to Log-in using Metamask on the following chains: